mmacy/cosmos-python-prototype/README.md

 # Azure Cosmos DB SQL API SDK for Python

+Azure Cosmos DB is a globally distributed, multi-model database service that supports document, key-value, wide-column, and graph databases.

 Use the Azure Cosmos DB SQL API SDK for Python to manage databases and the JSON documents they contain in this NoSQL database service.

 * Create Cosmos DB **databases** and modify their settings